About CK’s Experience

 Industry & work experience

-My fourth job was in restaurant management.
-I was a supervisor for two years.
-My role included addressing customer experience, employee concerns/morale, ordering, payroll/inventory, community charities liaison, and making sure everything ran smoothly.
-I also learned the value of team dynamics and how to train and mentor employees with this objective in mind.
+In the restaurant industry, I served as a supervisor for two years at a local franchise location.
+My management role included addressing customer experience, employee concerns/morale, ordering, payroll/inventory, community charities liaison, and making sure everything ran smoothly.
+I also learned the value of team dynamics and how to train and mentor employees with this objective

 Images: College days with Rhonda and college class project called Postcards from the Edge where students made art with an Exacto knife and black electrical tape.